supertyd/supertyd/README.md

 ## Hi there 👋

-**Yuedong Tan(谭跃东)** is currently pursuing a Master's degree at Xidian University.
-I earned my Bachelor of Science degree from the School of Communication Engineering at Chang'an University.
-I also worked as a research intern at the University of Würzburg from 3.2024-Now.
+**Yuedong Tan(谭跃东)** is an Ph.D. student at INSAIT/University of Würzburg, under the supervision of Danda Pani Paudel, Radu Timfote, and Luc Van Gool.
+Previously, I obtained my master’s degree from Xidian University in June 2025.
+Before that, I received my B.E. degree from Chang’an University, China, in July 2022.
+I was an intern or visiting student at Tele AI, supervised by Jiawei Shao and Xuelong Li.
  - Email : tydsuper@gmail.com
  - Google scholar: [Link](https://scholar.google.com/citations?user=p7fOQkUAAAAJ&hl=en)